mmazzarolo/mmazzarolo.com/content/blog/2016-10-05-redux-organization/index.md

   - /2016/10/05/my-journey-toward-a-maintainable-project-structure-for-react/redux
 ---

-When I started learning Redux I was shocked by the number of discussions and “best practice” you could find online about it, but it didn’t take too much time to understand why: Redux is not very opinionated about the way of structuring a project around it, and this can lead to some annoyance when you’re trying figure out what kind of structure suits better your style and your project.
+When I started learning Redux I was shocked by the number of discussions and “best practice” you could find online about it, but it didn’t take me too much time to understand why: Redux is not very opinionated about the way of structuring a project around it, and this can lead to some annoyance when you’re trying figure out what kind of structure suits better your style and your project.

 In this post I’d like to share some information on my journey to achieving a comfortable Redux project structure.